Coexistence of competing first passage percolation on hyperbolic graphs: Survival of (Proof of Theorem )

 For any given shape of the aggregate $\Aol_{\tau_0}$ we can find an infinite ray $\overline{\gamma} $ started at $o$ for which there is a sequence of vertices $w_{\tau_0}^{(0)}, w_{\tau_0}^{(1)}, w_{\tau_0}^{(2)},\ldots \in \overline{\gamma}$ such that $w_{\tau_0}^{(0)}=x_{\tau_0}$ and, for all $i\geq 1$, we have

 Moreover, for all $i\geq 1$ it also holds that

 and

-\end{Lemma} \begin{proof} We will find the sequence of vertices inductively, and we start by setting a value $S_1:=R_1^2+R_1+16\delta$.
+\end{Lemma} \begin{Remark} Note that Lemma \ref{lemma:dist-agg} would hold for any deterministic connected set that contains the origin.
+However, for sake of clarity, we wrote it only referred to the aggregate because we need to apply it to the set $\Aol_t$ defined as above. \end{Remark} \begin{proof} We will find the sequence of vertices inductively, and we start by setting a value $S_1:=R_1^2+R_1+{18}\delta$.
 From Lemma \ref{lemma:bog} (together with Remark \ref{rem:after-bog}) we find that there is an element $w\in \partial B_G(x_{\tau_0},S_1)$ such that

 where the last equality follows from the fact that $w$ is on the boundary of the ball centered at $x_{\tau_0}$.
 By the definition of $S_1$ we have

 and by our definition of $x_{\tau_0}$ we have that

 Such vertex $w$ is the first element of the sought sequence, thus we call it $w_{\tau_0}^{(1)}$.
 The first segment of the ray $\overline{\gamma}$ consists of the concatenation of an arbitrary geodesic from $0$ to $x_{\tau_0}$ and an arbitrary geodesic $\gamma_{x_{\tau_0}, w_{\tau_0}^{(1)}}$.